Countdown is on for APAP|NYC!

 Do I need to set appointments with colleagues in the EXPO Hall?

 We encourage you to set appointments with colleagues in order to get the most out of your experience and their time.
 Exhibitors schedules can become very busy so book those meetings early.
-If you do not schedule appointments, you may not be able to speak to the people you want to.
+Scheduling appointments increases the likelihood that you will be able to speak with the people you want to.

 How do I find exhibitors?

-Before the conference, review our interactive floor maps.
+Before the conference, review our interactive floor maps (coming soon).
 Once you are at the conference, you will receive a hall map to help you locate specific exhibitors.
 You can also locate exhibitors using the Mobile App.

 Can I buy a booth?

-Only full conference registrants may purchase a booth in the EXPO Hall.
-If you are a board track registrant, a student, or a one-day registrant, you are not eligible to purchase a booth.
+Only full conference registrants may purchase a booth in EXPO Hall.
+If you are a board track registrant, a student, one-day registrant or an Artist Access member, you are not eligible to purchase a booth.

 How do I buy a booth?